cpuabuse/dungeon-together/src/docs/pipeline.md

 Purpose | Description
 --: | ---
-run | Execution build
+release | Build for release
+debug | Build for development
-test | Test build
+test | Build for testing

 ### Types